// embedded systems · pcb design · firmware

 → build log & design writeup coming soon

-Custom dev board designed in KiCad around the ATmega328PB-M (QFN-32) with CH340C USB-UART.
-Doubles as a business card.
-Full schematic from scratch — crystal load caps, USB-C CC resistors, DTR auto-reset, proper ground plane.
-Fab'd at JLCPCB.
+Custom dev board designed in KiCad around the ATmega328PB-M with CH340C USB-UART.
+Doubles as a business card (I may have even given you one).
+Full schematic from scratch — crystal load caps, USB-C CC resistors, DTR auto-reset.
+Ordered PCBs from JLCPCB, components from LCSC and assembled myself using a hotplate.

 → first revision in production